Purdue-CSUSB/CS-190-F2016/labs/lab1/README.md

 #### End of Lab
+That was the last task!
+Before you leave...

+* Make sure you check with a TA so we can give you credit!
-That is the last of the tasks.
-You can raise your hand and get checked off, but please do the `Extra Fun` sections before you leave.
-If you don't finish before the end of the lab, email the `answers.txt` file to your lab TAs.
+* If you didn't finish before the end of the lab, email the `answers.txt` file to your TA.
+* Complete the `homework` section below sometime before your next lab.
+* If you want to learn more, take a look at the `Extra Fun` section below.

+##Homework

+There's a few accounts you'll want to sign up for if you haven't already.
+We will be using them later in the course.

+* Github is awesome, so sign up when you get the chance.
+If you use your Purdue email, you'll get some extra stuff for free.
+You can click [here](https://education.github.com) for more information.
+* Sign up for the [CS 190 Piazza](https://piazza.com/purdue/fall2016/cs190/home) if you haven't already.
+This will help you stay informed about what's going on in the class.
+* While you're at it, you should apply to Purdue's hackathon [here](http://boilermake.org).

+###Some useful links
+* The syllabus for this course can be found [here](https://github.com/Purdue-CSUSB/CS-190-F2016/tree/master/syllabus) if you need it.
+* The course calendar can be found [here](https://drive.google.com/file/d/0B6T9Y1awPtf7LTNnOU0zYzVEekU/view).

 ## Extra Fun